 Incredibly, I had my first live music experience as I stepped off the bus and walked through the hallowed arches leading into Casemates Square, with the colourful sunshades of the bars fluttering like so many flags in a victory parade.
-Here, a couple of buskers had set up their gear, and were giving an impromptu performance to all who would lend an ear.
+Here, a couple of buskers after reading them from the music gear reviews had set up their gear and were giving an impromptu performance to all who would lend an ear.
 I sat on a bench where I heard a few covers, most notably by Jamaica’s most illustrious son, Bob Marley, with a bit of Pink Floyd thrown into the mix, along with The Kinks and Rolling Stones for good measure.
 The unassuming buskers, keeping the live music flag flying gave their names as Steve and Steve respectively, taking it in turns to entertain those sitting the square with a rather nice portable sound system.

 “He has worked tirelessly to build up the Rock on the Rock club to be a focal point for musicians.”